elaOnMars/ALSA-only-Jack-Archlinux-Audio-Config/README.md

 ```
 Hint: In your ~/.asoundrc you can define which sound card shall be used as the default sound card.

-__Important: You must reboot your system now to take effect of your settings.__

 ## 3. Load the module _snd_ at startup